Lootjs/articles/code-review-eng.md

 ## A few advices, for improving a code review process

 ### What is a code review?
-**Before getting started, I wanna give my definintion of a code review:**
+**Before getting started, I want to give my definintion of a code review:**
 - Code review is a discussion about a new code.
 It's necessary to involve the team in assessing the importance of this change.
 - Code review is sharing a knowledges about a project, beacause it can reduce bus factor.
 In cases, when a developers don't know how works some modules, code review can fix this omission.
 - Code review is a refactoring, improving code quality.